softprops/semverfi/README.md

 # semverfi

-A library for parsing querying and ordering the always faithful, always loyal [semantic versions][sv]
+A library for parsing, querying, and ordering the always faithful, always loyal [semantic versions][sv]

 ## usage